Iceman8911/Tiny-PRNG/README.md

 // Get the next pseudorandom number between 1000 and 9999 let valueBounded = generator.nextBoundedInt(1000, 9999)

+// Get the current value of the seed for persistence const currentSeed = generator.seed
 ```

 #### NPM / Browserify / Webpack